 On Explaining (Marr 1982) "...[need] a clear understanding of what is to be computed, how it is to be done, the physical assumptions on which the method is based, and some kind of analysis of the algorithms that are capable of carrying it out."
 "This was what was missing - the analysis of the problem as an information-processing task.
 Such analysis does not usurp an understanding at the other levels - of neurons or of computer programs - but it is a necessary complement to them, since without it there can be no real understanding of the function of all those neurons."
 On Explaining (Marr 1982) "But the important point is that if the notion of different types of understanding is taken very seriously, it allows the study of the information-processing basis of perception to be made rigorous.
 It becomes possible, by separating explanations into different levels, to make explicit statements about what is being computed and why and to construct theories stating that what is being computed is optimal in some sense or is guaranteed to function correctly.
 The ad hoc element is removed..."
 On Explaining (Marr 1982) "But the important point is that if the notion of different types of understanding is taken very seriously, it allows the study of the information-processing basis of perception to be made rigorous.
 It becomes possible, by separating explanations into different levels, to make explicit statements about what is being computed and why and to construct theories stating that what is being computed is optimal in some sense or is guaranteed to function correctly.
 The ad hoc element is removed..."
-Our goal: Substitute "language learning" for "perception".
+Our goal: Substitute "language acquisition" for "perception".
 The three levels Computational What is the goal of the computation?
 What is the logic of the strategy by which is can be carried out?
-How can this computational theory be implemented?
+Algorithmic How can this computational theory be implemented?
 What is the representation for the input and output, and what is the algorithm for the transformation?
 Implementational How can the representation and algorithm be realized physically?
-The three levels: An example with the cash register What does this device do?
-Arithmetic Task: Master theory of addition.

 The three levels: An example with the cash register

-Computational

-What does this device do?
+Computational What does this device do?
 Arithmetic.